scabini/SSN/README.md

-# ssn
+# SSN
-Code for Spatio-Spectral Networks (SSN), a method to compute color-texture descriptors from images
+Code for Spatio-Spectral Networks (SSN), a method to compute color-texture descriptors from images.